An Overview of Bail, Bail Bonds, and Bondsmen

 In some cases, a bail security amount is not automatic.
 This means that the individual must appear before a judge to have the appropriate collateral amount assigned.

-If a judge sets the bail, the amount is related to the seriousness of the crime and the potential flight risk of the defendant.
+If a judge sets the bail, the amount is related to the crime’s seriousness and the defendant’s potential flight risk.
 Typically, the greater the flight risk, the higher the amount of security.
 The judge presiding over the particular case makes the decision.
 The plaintiff or defendant and their legal team can influence the decision by presenting evidence or information.

-A bail bond agent, or bail bondsman, is a person or company that acts as a surety for a person who is accused of a crime.
-The bondsman pledges a sum of money or property to ensure the accused person will appear in a court of law.
+A bail bond agent, or bail bondsman, is a person or company that acts as a surety for a person accused of a crime.
+The bondsman pledges money or property to ensure the accused person will appear in a court of law.

-Bail bondsman agents are usually able to secure their customers’ release in just a few hours.
-In any given city, you’ll see billboards and signs all over town advertising their services, especially in the proximity of the local jail or prison.
+Bail bondsman agents can usually secure their customers’ release in just a few hours.
+In any given city, you’ll see billboards and signs all over town advertising their services, especially near the local jail or prison.

 How Much Do Bail Bond Agents Charge?